kjosib/kjosib.github.io/code_test.md

 so that it's easy to trust by inspection and easy to know where this extra inspection is needed.

+In zones of low test coverage, there's a good chance the affected code is either
+* configuration specific to a deployment environment (so ought not be code) or
+* for weird scenarios that should never happen in a well-behaved system (so should be fault-injected), or
+* strongly coupled and thus hard to test in isolation (so should be decoupled/refactored).

 ## Design for Test

-In zones of low test coverage, there's a good chance the affected code is either
-* for weird scenarios that should never happen in a well-behaved system, or
-* strongly coupled and thus hard to test in isolation.
+If I may [appeal to authority](https://youtu.be/pAX8GAsRaYk?t=785) you might take someone else's word that design-for-test is a good idea.
+(The rest of the video is about continuous-integration, which is a different rant.)

+The executive summary is that code *designed with testing in mind* naturally ends up displaying a host of other positive qualities that make it easier to get high-quality results more quickly.
+(Quality and speed go hand-in-hand.)

+How, then, can we design for test?

 I'm going to invoke a super-ancient acronym here: **CIPO.** That stands for
 * Control